hanzov69/CutePiHole/README.md

 - Disable PiHole blocking for 5 minutes (default) with Button 2
 - Turn Off/On the display with Button 3
 - Save Current screen as "default" by clicking joystick
+- Update (if enabled) to latest release from git by holding left on stick
+- Scrolling through menus may be slow, this is code+Pi Zero related, use long presses

 ## Configuration Options
 - `owm_api_key` - see above